skabou/ai-edit/README.md

 ## Error Handling

 aiEdit uses robust error handling and logging.
 If a required file, environment variable, or agent configuration is missing or invalid, the script will log an error and exit.
-All errors and warnings are logged to the console with timestamps and severity levels.
+All errors and warnings are logged with timestamps and severity levels.

 ## Logging